 As of beginning of 2016 , we have a space in The Working Centre to function as a centre to support the resettlement and integration process of refugees and immigrants in the Region.
 We are working with settlement and immigration agencies locally to ensure that our work complements their services and avoids overlap.
 Our settlement support is conducted from a peer-perspective, since we share the language and culture we are able to support refugees as peers who have the experience of resettlement in Waterloo Region.

 ShamRose holds a variety of events such as fundraisers, community picnics, gatherings, charity garage sales and World Refugee Day activities.
 Furthermore, we run a Saturday language school, ShamRose Arabic School with the support of Trinity United Church.
 The school has been continuously expanding since February of 2014.

 In July 2014, ShamRose registered as a Non-For-Profit Organization in Ontario.
 We are nonpartisan and do not have any political affiliations to any other organization.
 An elected board governs ShamRose, elections happen every two years and the first one was in November 2014.
 Our activities are run by both members and non-members.
-We currently having the following committees:

 We are always looking for new members to join, if you are interested in working with us, please contact us at email@example.com